Buyer Persona in Content Marketing: Who am I addressing?

 Collecting so much information should be a comprehensive task.
 To achieve this, there are different strategies:

 - Take full advantage of web analytics to figure out how users behave on your website.
-What products, services and topics interest you the most.
+What products, services and topics interest them the most.

-- Do interviews and surveys between your clients and your prospect database to get to know them better.
+- Do interviews and surveys among your clients and your prospect database to get to know them better.

 - Keep an eye on the competition: observe their interactions on social networks, analyse what content they create on their blogs and external media.
 This can serve both to inspire you and to decide to adopt a different content marketing strategy.

 But the buyer persona is only half the equation.
-In addition to knowing it, you also have to know where you are in the buying cycle: How close are you to buying?
+In addition to knowing them, you also have to know where they are in the buying cycle: How close are they to buying?
 Do you know the different options that the market offers?
-Are you familiar with your brand?
+Are they familiar with your brand?

-Consumers need different types of content depending on the point of the consumer's journey they are in at all times, so your inbound marketing strategy must be prepared to feed your buyer persona with content that are useful in each of the phases.
+Consumers need different types of content depending on where they are in their buyer's journey they are in at all times, so your inbound marketing strategy must be prepared to feed your buyer persona with content that is useful to them in each of the stages.

-What problems are you having?
-How can you help them to solve them at all times?
+What problems do they have?
+How can you help them to solve them at any given moment?